1

 Frequently Asked Questions

-How much time will the STATISTICS survey take to complete?
+How much time will the statistics survey take to complete?

 If you have been diligent about keeping track throughout the quarter, completing the survey should only take less than 30 minutes.
 If you have not stayed current, it may take you up to a week.

-How much time will the NARRATIVE report take to complete?
+How much time will the narrative report take to complete?

-Plan to spend two to four hours on the NARRATIVE.
+Plan to spend two to four hours on the narrative.
 Keeping notes throughout the quarter helps.

-Note: It is important to be thorough to give Colorado Main Street a comprehensive idea of how your program is progressing so staff can help you address any concerns and provide technical support when needed.
+The narrative gives Colorado Main Street a comprehensive idea of how your program is progressing so staff can help you address any concerns and provide technical support when needed.

-What if there are no new STATISTICS to report from one quarter to the next?
+What if there are no new statistics to report from one quarter to the next?

 It is still important to completely fill out each category in the report.
 If you are unable to get an actual number, make an educated guess.